rohantikotekar/CodeMates-AI-Agents-for-your-Code-to-Cloud-Journey/README.md

 ## 🏗️ Architecture

-The TALKITDOIT platform operates as a distributed AI agent system where each agent specializes in specific DevOps domains:
+The CodeMates platform operates as a distributed AI agent system where each agent specializes in specific DevOps domains:

 - A **Code Analysis Agent** (reviews, suggests improvements, detects issues)
 - A **Build Prediction Engine** (forecasts success rates, identifies risks)